sabhiram/go-tracey/README.md

 ## Want to help out?

 I appreciate any and all feedback.
-There is no "real" coding standard.
-I am still finding my feet in Go and am not sure what I like and abhor yet.

 All pull requests and commits will be run against Travis-CI, and results will be forwarded to Coveralls.io.

 Here is the CI page for the project: [![Build Status](https://travis-ci.org/sabhiram/go-tracey.svg?branch=master)](https://travis-ci.org/sabhiram/go-tracey)